Wowo51/Sym/Research/Sym_Tensor_Rewrites_Realistic.md

 In this work, Sym is used as a *tensor equation optimizer*: you express a transformer subgraph (or an algebraic derivation of one) as a symbolic tensor equation with symbolic dimensions; Sym applies rewrite rules under shape constraints; a GPU‑oriented cost model scores candidates; then Sym outputs a canonicalized “best” equation.

+The version of Sym used to do this work on inference has not been released.

 ---

 ## 2. Baseline: what “SOTA transformer inference” already does